Computation and properties of the Epstein zeta function with applications to quantum systems: Introduction

 The Epstein zeta function offers numerous applications in theoretical quantum physics and chemistry of technological relevance, especially in systems with long-range interactions.
 It describes lattice sums, such as Madelung constants, arising in theoretical chemistry \cite{schwerdtfeger100YearsLennardJones2024,emersleben1923zetafunktionenI,emersleben1923zetafunktionenII}.
-It has been used in the recent prediction of new phases in unconventional superconductors with long-range interactions \cite{buchheit2023exact}.
-The Epstein zeta function appears in high-energy physics and quantum field theory in the computation of operator traces, relevant in the calculation of Casimir forces \cite{ambjornPropertiesVacuumMechanical1983}, and in the zeta regularisation of divergent path integrals \cite{hawking1977zeta}.
-An efficiently computable generalization of the Epstein zeta function to lattices with boundaries has recently been studied with direct applications to spin systems \cite{buchheitComputationLatticeSums2024}.
+It has been used in the prediction of new phases in unconventional superconductors with long-range interactions \cite{buchheit2023exact}.
+We have recently shown that integrals over products of the Epstein zeta function allow for the evaluation of high-dimensional many-body lattice sums \cite[Theorem 2.6]{buchheitEpsteinZetaMethod2025}.
+The resulting method forms the foundation for a rigorous investigation of the influence of many-body interactions on the stability of matter in theoretical chemistry \cite{robles-navarroExactLatticeSummations2025}.
+The Epstein zeta function appears in high-energy physics and quantum field theory in the computation of operator traces relevant in the calculation of Casimir forces \cite{ambjornPropertiesVacuumMechanical1983}, and in the zeta regularisation of divergent path integrals \cite{hawking1977zeta}.
+An efficiently computable generalisation of the Epstein zeta function to lattices with boundaries has recently been studied by one of the authors with direct applications to spin systems \cite{buchheitComputationLatticeSums2024}.